Understanding the Differences Between Pipe Relining and Pipe Replacement

 What is Pipe Replacement?

-- A team of excavation workers digs access to the damaged underground pipe.
+- A team of excavation workers digs access to the deteriorated underground pipe.

-- Then, they install an entirely new pipeline instead of the previous one.
+- Then, they construct another pipeline in place of the old one.

 Benefits of Pipe Replacement

-Pros and Cons of Pipe Replacement
+Pros of Pipe Replacement

-Which one should you select?
+Which option should you pick?

 Pipe Relining | Pipe Replacement | |